 Everyone produces carbon emissions.
-From the individual in their day to day life, to the cow peacefully roaming the fields, to the manufacturers, we all have a significant footprint—and we should all do our part.
+From the individual in their day to day life, through product manufacturers, to the cow peacefully roaming the fields, we all have a significant footprint—and we should all do our part.

 The fashion industry is no stranger to this issue.
 According to the United Nations Framework Convention on Climate Change, it is responsible for around 10% of all global greenhouse gas emissions—more than the aviation and shipping industries combined!